Many preparers mess up forex tax treatment, and IRS and state agents are confused over the reporting, too.

 The capital gains election on forex forwards allows the trader to use Section 1256(g) treatment with lower 60/40 capital gains rates on major currencies if the trader doesn’t take or make delivery of the underlying currency.
 “Major currencies” means currencies for which currency RFCs trade on U.S. futures exchanges.
 There are lists of currency contracts including pairs that trade on U.S. futures exchanges available on the Internet.

 Summary reporting is used for forex trades and most brokers offer good online tax reports.
 Spot forex brokers aren’t supposed to issue Form 1099-Bs at tax time.
 Section 988 is realized gain or loss, whereas with a capital gains election into Section 1256(g), mark-to-market (MTM) treatment should be used.

 Section 988 transactions for investors are reported in summary form on line 21 of Form 1040 (“other income or loss”).
-Watch out for negative taxable income caused by forex losses without trader tax status; some of those losses may be wasted.
-(If you qualify for trader tax status, use Form 4797 Part II instead and the negative income will likely generate a NOL.)
+Watch out for negative taxable income caused by forex losses without TTS; some of those losses may be wasted.
+(If you qualify for TTS, use Form 4797 Part II instead and the negative income will likely generate a NOL.)
 Section 1256(g) treatment uses Form 6781 just like other Section 1256 contracts.